top of page

 What is three-dimensional science?

-Students see that their learning in class is interconnected and applicable to the world around them and are excited to jump into investigations.
+that their learning in class is interconnected and applicable to the world around them and are excited to jump into science investigations.

 Enhances scientific and critical thinking skills

-Learning through an inquiry-driven foundation of scientific concepts and principles enables students to gain confidence in their test-taking abilities, without relying on rote memorization.
+Learning through an inquiry-driven foundation of scientific concepts and principles enables middle schoolers to gain confidence in their test-taking abilities, without relying on rote memorization.

 Skills and activities needed to investigate the natural world and to design, build, and test solutions to problems.